Pebbles, Volume 12 (1983 album)

 Pebbles, Volume 12 is a compilation album among the LPs in the Pebbles series.
-The music on this album has no relation to Pebbles, Volume 12 that was released on CD many years later.
+The music on this album has no relation to Pebbles, Volume 12: The World that was released on CD many years later.

 Release data

 This album was released by AIP Records (as #AIP-10002), in 1983 and was kept in print for many years, with reissues as late as 1995.

 Notes on the tracks

 The Vejtables, from San Francisco are among the better known bands that are featured in the Pebbles series; their lead singer, Jan Errico would later move to the Mojo Men.
 These Outcasts are not the same band that was featured on Pebbles, Volume 1.